opencodewin/MediaEditor/docs/dev/Quick-Start.md

 1. Click "Add new media in bank" in the media bank to open the file browser;
 2. Switch the directory to "/Users/fans/Resources" in the file browser;
 3. Select the "Sprite Right.mp4" file;
-4. Click "OK" to add a file to the media bank;
+4. Click "OK" to add a material to the media bank;
-5. Move the mouse to the video file named "Sprite Right" in the media bank and hold down the left button, then drag the file to the timeline area.
+5. Move the mouse to the video material named "Sprite Right" in the media bank and hold down the left button, then drag the file to the timeline area.
 Release the left button when the yellow outline appears on the timeline edge;
 6. The video clip named "Sprite Right" has been added to the timeline.
 At this time, there are two tracks on the timeline, the video track V1 and the audio track A1.
 Each track corresponds to a clip of the same type as the track.

 <img src="../source/images/add-clip.gif" />